james-kobe/android-dev-challenge-compose/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
-This is a challenge app for adopting puppies written by Jetpack Compose.
+This is a challenge app for adopting kittens written by Jetpack Compose.

-The app contains an overview screen that displays a list of puppies, and a detail screen showing each puppy's details.
+The app contains an overview screen that displays a list of kittens, and a detail screen showing each Kitten's details.

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->